+ Expand - Collapse

 - a condition called Reversible Posterior Leukoencephalopathy Syndrome (RPLS): Call your healthcare provider right away if you get severe headache, seizures, weakness, confusion, or blindness or change in vision

 - bleeding: LENVIMA may cause serious bleeding problems that may lead to death.
-Tell your healthcare provider if you have any signs or symptoms of bleeding during treatment with LENVIMA, including severe and persistent nose bleeds; vomiting blood; red or black (looks like tar) stools; blood in your urine; coughing up blood or blood clots; heavy or new onset vaginal bleeding
+Tell your healthcare provider if you have any signs or symptoms of bleeding during treatment with LENVIMA, including severe and persistent nose bleeds, vomiting blood, red or black (looks like tar) stools, blood in your urine, coughing up blood or blood clots, or heavy or new onset vaginal bleeding

-- change in thyroid hormone levels: You may have changes in your thyroid hormone levels when taking LENVIMA.
-Your healthcare provider may need to change your dose of thyroid medicine while you are taking LENVIMA.
-Your healthcare provider should check your thyroid hormone levels before starting and every month during treatment with LENVIMA
+- change in thyroid hormone levels: Your healthcare provider should check your thyroid hormone levels before starting and every month during treatment with LENVIMA

 The most common side effects of LENVIMA in people treated for kidney cancer include tiredness, joint and muscle pain, decreased appetite, vomiting, nausea, mouth sores, swelling in your arms and legs, cough, stomach (abdomen) pain, trouble breathing, rash, weight loss, and bleeding.

-The most common side effects of LENVIMA in people treated for liver cancer include tiredness; decreased appetite; joint and muscle pain; weight loss; stomach (abdomen) pain; rash, redness, itching, or peeling of your skin on your hands and feet; hoarseness; bleeding; change in thyroid hormone levels; nausea.
+The most common side effects of LENVIMA in people treated for liver cancer include tiredness, decreased appetite, joint and muscle pain, weight loss, stomach (abdomen) pain, rash, redness, itching, or peeling of your skin on your hands and feet, hoarseness, bleeding, change in thyroid hormone levels, and nausea.